Previous dayApril 16, 2026Next day

 50.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 79 km ESE of Adak, Alaska with origin time 23:53 UTC on April 16, 2026.
-The hypocenter lay at 50.1 km, placing this in the shallow crustal category.
-Geolocation places the event at 51.634°N, -175.556°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.6 earthquake 79 km ESE of Adak, Alaska came in on April 16, 2026 at 23:53 UTC.
+At a depth of 50.1 km, the event was shallow crustal.
+The epicenter is at 51.634°, -175.556°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16